 To ensure your event runs smoothly, you’ll no doubt create a running order in advance.
 Not just a broad overview of timings, but a detailed agenda, inclusive of session titles and specific requirements, number of presenters per session, speaker names etc.

-Your AV company needs access to exactly the same information to ensure they support your event to maximum effect.
+Your AV company needs access to exactly the same information to ensure they support your event to maximum affect.
 They also need to be updated as soon as possible as and when any agenda points are subject to change.

 What are your presenter requirements?